honmanyau/study-notes/Course Notes/Effective Thinking through Mathematics.md

 Am I missing something or misunderstanding something?
 If that is indeed the case then even as the number of couples attended increases, this will stay true.

+Oh, I'm an idiot, another attempt:

+* Stacy shakes hands with 2 people, X and Y must shake at least 1 hand, but that's impossible since either X or Y shook hand 0 times
+* Stacy shakes hands with 1 person, say X, X shakes hand 2 times (Stacy and Sam) and Y shakes hands 0 times—okay
+* Stacy shakes hands with nobody, X or Y must shake hands with 2 people—but that's impossible because Stacy is out

 ## Questions

 ## Resources